Group AI policy

 Accountability

 Human oversight of AI systems is necessary.
-The Group Employee(s) accountable for an AI system should be identified and accountabilities for an AI system during its entire lifecycle documented.
 There must be sufficient oversight by individuals with relevant expertise in the technology, the intended use, benefits and risks relevant to the AI system.
-Application of this principle will vary according to the degree of autonomy and criticality of the AI system.